 Average Weather in Denver Colorado, United States

-In Denver, the temperature typically varies from 22°F to 89°F over the course of the year, and is rarely below 6°F or above 96°F.
+In Denver, the summers are hot, the winters are chilly and dry, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 22°F to 89°F and is rarely below 6°F or above 96°F.

 The hot season lasts for 3.3 months, from June 6 to September 14, with an average daily high temperature above 80°F. The hottest day of the year is July 10, with an average high of 89°F and low of 62°F.